 With this approach in place, let’s return to The Motto’s criterion of ‘insufficient evidence.’
 As noted earlier, Clifford offers frustratingly little in explaining how much evidence is needed for belief to be blameless.
 His villains, moreover, seem to suffer from evidential insufficiency in very different ways: the shipowner accessed a wide body of evidence, but ended up basing his belief on a skewed portion of it due to his willful self-deception.
 The false accusers had only accessed a minor portion of their accessible evidence due to their indolence in inquiry.
 The gullible religious believer, due to his gullibility, rested his case on ample evidence of Muhammad’s sincerity, but without taking into account relevant evidence regarding the true source of Muhammad’s beliefs.
 The tenacious believer on the other hand deliberately ensures that all his salient evidence supports his belief, by strategically lowering his likelihood of confronting counter-evidence.
 The reckless inferrer finally does not even have to deal with counter-evidence.
 His ‘sin’ solely consists in believing while lacking evidence supporting his conclusion that his measuring apparatus works similarly under differing conditions.
 It seems very difficult to put those cases on a common evidential denominator.

 Fortunately for Clifford, this issue is a red herring.
-Importantly, he uses ‘sufficient evidence’ and ‘unworthy evidence’ interchangeably, and seems most often to prefer the latter locution when he purports more clearly to explain his intentions, as here:
+Importantly, he uses ‘sufficient evidence’ and ‘unworthy evidence’ interchangeably, as here:

 But because it is not enough to say, ‘It is wrong to believe on unworthy evidence,’ without also saying what evidence is worthy, we shall now go on to inquire under which circumstances it is lawful to believe on the testimony on others; and then further, we shall inquire more generally when and why we may believe that which goes beyond our own experience, or even beyond the experience of mankind (EoB 79).

 Worthy versus unworthy evidence invokes a much different distinction than the continuum implied by the notion of a scale of evidence on which a certain point marks sufficiency.
-‘Unworthy evidence’ seems rather more felicitously understood as evidence which a subject is unworthy for believing upon under the relevant circumstances.
-The common denominator of Clifford’s doxastic villains, then, is not the insufficiency of their evidence but rather their unworthiness in belief.
-The Motto is simply misleading here.
+‘Unworthy evidence’ seems rather more felicitously understood as evidence which a subject is blameworthy for believing upon under the relevant circumstances.
+If “unworthy evidence” is in fact as central to Clifford’s view as the text suggests, then the “insufficient evidence” test is best understood as a heuristic, one way among several of testing whether one’s evidence is worthy.
+Assuming ‘insufficient evidence’ and ‘unworthy evidence’ share one common speaker meaning in EoB, the common denominator of Clifford’s doxastic villains, then, is not the insufficiency of their evidence understood along evidentialist lines but rather their unworthiness in belief.
 Each villain manifests a cardinal moral-doxastic vice by believing as he does under his circumstances: proneness to self-deception, indolence in inquiry, gullibility, and so forth.
 This resolves the puzzle why Clifford does not bother to explain his notion of evidence, but spends considerable effort canvassing the viciousness of his villains.
 Even if clearly some passages of EoB suggest an evidentialist position, the notion of evidence ultimately is peripherical to his concerns.
-We speculate that he used the expression ‘insufficient evidence’ in The Motto simply to avoid stating an overt tautology, since ‘It is wrong to believe on unworthy evidence’ says very little, especially in light of the later explanation that unworthy evidence is simply the kind of evidence it is not ‘lawful’ to believe on under the believer’s particular circumstances (EoB 79).
+We speculate that he used the expression ‘insufficient evidence’ in The Motto simply to avoid stating an overt tautology, since ‘It is wrong to believe on unworthy evidence’ says very little, especially in light of the later explanation that unworthy evidence is simply the kind of evidence it is not ‘lawful’ to believe upon (EoB 79).

 It is unfortunate that Clifford says so little about believing worthily or admirably.
 There are no doxastic saints in EoB to atone for the misdeeds of its doxastic sinners.
 We are assured only that